Crowd4SDG/crowdnalysis/README.md

 ## Features
   - Import annotation data from a `CSV` file with a preprocessing option
+  - Set inter-dependencies between questions to filter out irrelevant annotations
+  - Distinguish real classes for answers from reported labels (e.g., "Not answered")
   - Calculate inter-rater reliability with different measures
   - Fit selected model to annotation data and compute the consensus
   - Compute the consensus with a fixed pre-determined set of parameters
   - Fit the model parameters provided that the consensus is already known
-  - Given the parameters of a generative model (Multinomial, Dawid-Skene), sample annotations, tasks, and workers (i.e., annotators)
+  - Given the parameters of a generative model (Multinomial, Dawid-Skene); sample annotations, tasks, and workers (i.e., annotators)
   - Visualize the error-rate matrix for annotators
   - Conduct predictive analysis of the accuracy vs. number of annotations for a given set of models